Explanation of Codes

 Building Symbol Codes:

-This symbol will indicated the number of stories of a structure and the construction type.
-Example: 2-B is a 2 story brick building.
-When a structure is made up of different types of construction and different number of stories it may appear as such: 1-2-B-E. This example shows a 1 and 2 story structure with construction types of brick and hollow concrete block.
+This symbol will indicate the number of stories of a structure and the construction type.
+Example: 2-B is a 2-story brick building.
+When a structure is made up of different types of construction and different numbers of stories it may appear as such: 1-2-B-E. This example shows a 1 and 2 story structure with construction types of brick and hollow concrete block.
 The predominant construction will come first followed by the second most predominant and so on.

 Also you might see a construction symbol such as: 1=2-B-E. The 1=2 symbol means a one floor structure that is equal to two stories in height.